SamuelMelian/DAS-G01-2025/decisions/0002-communication-between-tiers.md

-# Communication between tiers
+# Communication between Presentation layer and Business logic layer

 * Status: proposed
-* Deciders:Alejandro Garcia Prada
+* Deciders: Alejandro Garcia Prada
 * Date: 2025-10-25

 ## Context and Problem Statement

-After selecting a three-tier architecture (client, business logic, and data), it is necessary to define how the layers will communicate with each other.
+After selecting a three-tier architecture (client, business logic, and data), it is necessary to define how the Presentation layer will communicate with the Business logic layer.
 The system must support integration with external services while ensuring interoperability, security, and scalability.

 The challenge is to choose a communication protocol and data format that: